Certified Data Center Management Professional (CDCMP®)

 What will I gain from completing this program?

-Upon completion successful learners will have an unrivaled understanding of how to effectively manage the data center environments to optimize their effectiveness in a more efficient manner to meet the operation demands of the business.
+Upon completion successful learners will have an unrivaled understanding of how to effectively manage a data center environment to optimize its effectiveness in a more efficient manner whilst meeting the operation demands of the business.

 You will also gain the following:

 - The Certified Data Center Management Professional (CDCMP®) Certification

-- A Level 5 BTEC Advanced Professional Qualification in Data Center Management
+- A BTEC Level 5 Professional Award Certified Data Center Management Professional

 - The use of a post nominal title after your name e.g. Martin Smith CDCMP